FranForge/FranForge.github.io/README.md

 - Visual Studio Code as the IDE.
 - Canva, Krita, and Inkscape for image and logo creation.
 - DaVinci Resolve as the video editor.

+# Languages used
+- HTML
+- CSS
+- JavaScript